One of the sights of early springtime in Spain is the blossoming of the almond trees; it’s a sign that winter is

 But there is a problem.
 Potentially a very big problem.
 It’s called Xylella fastidiosa.
 A very nasty bacterial disease that strikes almond trees and it’s spreading remorselessly around the Mediterranean.
 There’ve been a number of cases in Alicante province.
 And there’s no cure; the only current solution is to tear up the infected tree and those around it.

-The Xylella bacteria causes scorching of the leaves and stunting of growth, which leaves the trees useless for commercial production.
+The Xylella bacteria causes scorching of the leaves and stunting of growth, which means the trees are useless for commercial production.
 The EU has called it “one of the most dangerous plant bacteria worldwide” and it’s already causing serious problems in Italy and Corsica.
 Even the British government is worried…and they’re a thousand miles away.

 Although Alicante farmers do get some compensation for the trees they have to destroy, the fear is that if Xylella isn’t stopped somehow, the traditional springtime sight of almond trees in full blossom may never be quite the same.

 ©Guy Pelham 2018